What Is a Porch?

 Roof and outer walls are present.

-Arches and columns both are added an architectural touch
+Arches and columns both are added to an architectural touch

 |13.
 Veranda||Open-air porch located at front or sides of a house.|